debjani-bhowmick/p1-drl-navigation/Report.md

 ### Establish Baseline <a name="Establish Baseline"></a>

-Before building an agent that learns, I started by testing an agent that selects actions (uniformly) at random at each time step.
+To evaluate the performance of the agent, it is important that a suitable baseline is chosen.
+In this study, I started by testing an agent that selects actions (uniformly) at random at each time step.

 ```python
 env_info = env.reset(train_mode=False)[brain_name] # reset the environment